Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Methodology

 \section{Methodology}

-The overall architecture of our proposed method is depicted in Fig.~\ref{fig:arch}.
-Our approach is designed to predict noise-free future trajectories for out-of-sight agents by utilizing noisy sensor data without relying on direct denoising supervision or visual trajectory references.
+The complete architecture of our proposed framework is shown in Fig.~\ref{fig:arch}.
+Our method is developed to predict noise-free future trajectories for out-of-sight agents from noisy sensor observations, without requiring direct denoising supervision or visual trajectory references.

-To achieve this goal, we establish an unsupervised denoising pipeline that is integral to our framework.
-This pipeline aims to mitigate the noise inherent in sensor measurements before it adversely affects the trajectory prediction model.
-The design addresses the dual challenges of integrating visual references indirectly and constructing effective denoising supervision for out-of-sight agents.
-We decompose this sophisticated process into multiple distinct components, ensuring a holistic solution to the challenges posed by noisy and incomplete sensor data.
+To realize this objective, we construct an unsupervised denoising pipeline as a core part of the framework.
+The pipeline is designed to reduce noise in sensor measurements before it propagates to and degrades the trajectory prediction module.
+The formulation tackles two main challenges: how to incorporate visual cues in an indirect manner and how to build effective denoising supervision for out-of-sight agents.
+We break this process into several clearly defined components to provide a unified solution for noisy and incomplete sensor data.